 Net Profit Margin in Metals & Mining

-How to interpret and apply net profit margin specifically when analyzing metals & mining stocks in India.
+How to interpret and apply net profit margin when analyzing metals & mining stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is Net Profit Margin?